1. Jasper Type of Chalcedony

 It's widely believed that iaspis as it was known at that time was probably a generic name for translucent or transparent varieties of the mineral quartz that were not known by any other name.
-There are however indications that the mineral fluorite and even jade may also have been included in this group because it was once common for rocks and minerals to be grouped together according to colour.
+There are indications that the mineral fluorite and even jade may also have been included in this group.
+The reason for this is because it was common for rocks and minerals to be grouped together according to colour.

 The stone referred to as pink jasper is likely to have been rose quartz, blue would have been a type of chalcedony, green chrysoprase and those which exhibited hues of brown were probably smoky quartz.
-All of these stones were widely used as seals which has helped historians to identify them correctly.
+All of these stones were widely used as seals which has helped historians to correctly identify them.

 Jasper is known to have been used as a carving material for thousands of years and was especially popular for use in jewellery.
-There are references to it in Greek, Hebrew, Assyrian and Latin literature and in the Bible (Exodus 28.20) jasper is identified as one of the gemstones in the high priest breastplate.
+There are references to this stone in Greek, Hebrew, Assyrian and Latin literature.
+In the Bible (Exodus 28.20) jasper is identified as one of the gemstones in the high priest breastplate.
 Iaspis is said to have been the third stone in the fourth row of this sacred garment.